-Cleaning products made of plant or other biobased ingredients are more expensive to make and manufacture than cleaning products made of synthetic ingredients.
+Cleaning products made of plant or other biobased ingredients are more expensive to create and manufacture than cleaning products made of synthetic ingredients.

-To obtain one of the certifications and labels listed earlier, including becoming green certified, may incur substantial fees.
+Obtaining one of the certifications and labels listed earlier, including becoming green-certified, may incur substantial fees.

 Because of these reasons and others, the cost of manufacturing green and eco-friendly cleaning products can be higher than other cleaning products.